alexanderclarktx/piggo-gg/modules/readme.md

-`libs` is for Piggo Legends libraries that can be used within apps
+`modules` is for Piggo Legends libraries that can be used within apps

 |package|description|
 |--|--|